 Our dedicated Laboratory Services team operates 24 hours a day, 7 days a week and 365 days a year.
-We process lab tests for hospital patients, outpatient clinic patients, and we accommodate walk-in patients without a pre-arranged appointment at one of our three blood-draw stations at these locations:
+We process lab tests for hospital patients, outpatient clinic patients, and we accommodate walk-in patients without an appointment at one of our four blood-draw stations at these locations:

 No appointment is necessary.
 If you have been referred to the lab by a CMH medical provider, there is no need for you to bring any paperwork with you.
 If your provider is not associated with CMH, please bring your lab orders with you or ask your doctor to fax them to CMH Laboratory Services at 503-338-4522.

 We realize that many people are taking care of other business during “business hours”.
 To accommodate those who need blood draw services after-hours, CMH offers lab services through the Emergency Department.
 For additional information, or to request an after-hours test, call 503-338-7570.

 A Blood Bank is a place where blood is collected from donors, typed, separated into components, stored, and prepared for transfusion to recipients.
 CMH maintains a blood bank and is the only hospital in the region that offers fresh plasma and platelets for cancer patients and people in emergency situations, preventing any delay in lifesaving care.

 The laboratory provides expertise and service in these areas: